| -------------

 name is Henri Straforelli and I am the owner of ET Web Hosting.

-I have created this page because I wanted to try and explain why ET Web
+I created this page because I wanted to try and explain why ET Web

 Hosting is different then “all